Protocols

 sulfo-SANPAH for stiffness-dependent cell culture.

-Calcium phosphate transfection of 293 cells
+Calcium phosphate transfection (HEK293)

 CaPO₄ transfection in 15 cm dishes, 1× HBS recipe, and scaling DNA amounts for other formats.